promoting the Right Wing tradition of the English speaking world

 Marxist Socialism seeks to use the State mechanism to control the economy and society in order to conform everything to its ideology.

 This writer notes that this State centred mentality was central to Bolshevism, Fascism and Nazism [the National SocialistWorkers Party] and that each of these movements gained control of their respective countries through a strategy of not just stigmatising democracy and all opposition, but by calculated use of physical force and intimidation.

 The English tradition constitutionally and politically goes back at least to the Magna Carta of 1215, and to the later but no less significant Bill of Rights in 1689.

-Left wing politically correct thinking has become so ubiquitous today that the historically understood significance and value of these two documents has been lost for the vast majority of British people today.
+However, Left wing and politically correct thinking has become so prevalent today that the historically understood significance and value of the 13th century Magna Carta and the 1689 Bill of Rights is not known by the vast majority of British people today.

 That is a fundamentally serious loss of collective memory which can only lead to the erosion of historic benefits.

 Magna Carta established the fundamental necessity for the Executive power in the State to be subject to Law.

 Power in England was to be exercised according to custom and law, not according to the whim of the Executive, i.e. the Monarch.